Day #11: Exploring Christchurch

 Overview

 Christchurch, known as the "Garden City" of New Zealand, is a vibrant blend of urban innovation and natural beauty.
-One of its mos popular attractions is the Christchurch Botanic Gardens, a sprawling oasis filled with native plants, colorful flower beds, and tranquil walking trails along the Avon River.
+One of its most popular attractions is the Christchurch Botanic Gardens, a sprawling oasis filled with native plants, colorful flower beds, and tranquil walking trails along the Avon River.
 The city also boasts the iconic Christchurch Cathedral in the square of the same name, an architectural marvel with a storied history and striking Gothic Revival design.
-For art and culture enthusiasts, the Christchurch Art Gallery Te Puna o Waiwhetū offers an impressive collection of New Zealand and International artworks.
-History comes alive at the Canterbury Museum, where visitors can explore exhibits on Maori cultures, Antarctive Expeditions, and local wildlife.
-For a scenic escape, the Port Hills provide panoramic views of the city and Lyttelton Harbor.
-They are an ideal spot for hiking and photography.
-Nearby, the Ōtakaro Avon River meanders through the city, perfect for leisurely punts and kayak rides.
+History comes alive at the Canterbury Museum, where visitors can explore exhibits on Maori cultures, Antarctic Expeditions, and local wildlife.
+The Quake Museum documents the effect of the devastating earthquake that his Christchurch on February 22, 2011.
+In the downtown area New Regent Street and Riverside Market are frequent haunts for food lovers.
+Just outside of town is the Christchurch Gondola, offering panoramic views of the area from Mount.
+Cavendish, including Lyttelton Harbor, the gateway to Antartica.
+Our aim was to visit as many of these as we could using the Christchurch Heritage Tram, which starts its loop right outside the Fable Hotel.

 Attractions